 Scope

-A focused four-week build.
-We find the few systems costing you the most, build them properly, and hand them over running.
+A focused, five-step build.
+We find the one area costing you the most, build it properly, and hand it over running.
 Not a full overhaul.
-A targeted fix on the priorities that matter, so your service holds, your team knows their lane, and the place runs without you in the middle of it.
+One targeted fix on the thing that matters most, so your service holds, your team knows their lane, and the place runs without chaos in the middle of it.

 Who it's for

-Owners who know roughly where it's breaking and want it closed in weeks, not months.
-Service that swings shift to shift, a supervisor drowning, no clear rule when something goes wrong, and customers who don't come back.
+Owners who know roughly where it's breaking and want it closed properly, not patched.
+Service that swings from shift to shift.
+A supervisor drowning.
+No clear rule when something goes wrong.
 You don't need a full rebuild yet.
-You need the worst leaks sealed, fast.
+You need one thing fixed, and fixed for good.

 Outcomes